maiykien/CapstoneProject/README.md

   * 5. Supporting visualizations and key findings
   * 6. Your top three recommendations based on your analysis

   Can you click <a href= "https://github.com/maiykien/CapstoneProject/blob/main/Case-Study-Bike-Share-Navigate.Rmd"> here </a> to see my Analysis about my capstone project?

+Thank You For Watching My

 Case-Study-Bike-Share Navigate